albanm/node-libxslt/README.md

 Environment compatibility
 -------------------------

-Right now only 64bits linux is confirmed.
-The support of other environments is a work in progress, please report an issue if you encounter some difficulties.
+Right 64bits linux and 32bits windows are confirmed.
+Other environments are probably ok, but not checked.
+Please report an issue if you encounter some difficulties.

 Node-libxslt depends on [node-gyp](https://github.com/TooTallNate/node-gyp), you will have to go through its installation.
 This can be a bit painful mostly for windows users.
 There is no system dependancy otherwise, libxslt is bundled in the project.